 A $100.00 Processing fee will be applied in all instances where a student is entitled to a partial refund.

-All students withdrawing from the University of Waterloo or St. Jerome’s University are required to submit to the Director, Office of Student Experience a letter from the Registrar’s Office or Academic department verifying their full withdrawal from the University.
+All students withdrawing from the University of Waterloo or St. Jerome’s University are required to submit to the Residence Office a letter from the Registrar’s Office or Academic department verifying their full withdrawal from the University.

 A student who is required to withdraw academically from the University of Waterloo or St Jerome’s University (as initiated by the University) at any point after the term has commenced will be entitled to a partial, pro-rated refund up to the midpoint of the term, as defined by the University Calendar.
-Refunds will be made at the discretion of the Director, Office of Student Experience and each student should speak to the Residence Office to determine their refund details.
+Refunds will be made at the discretion of the Residence Office and each student should speak to the Residence Office to determine their refund details.